unicef/publicgoods-toolkit/adoptability.md

 other via the forum, you will be able to provide mutual support (hopefully still using the public forum!) from then on.

+The quality of non-commercial support can vary over time.
+Some projects have a healthy, enduring culture and process to consistently maintain support.
+Other projects overly depend on one or several individuals who take support upon themselves.
+In assessing a project's ability to provide open source support, it can be useful to see who and how many people are providing that support over what time period.
+The strongest signal of high-level support will be when help is provided in general by a community and there is a culture of reinforcing that community activity.
+At the other end of the spectrum, one will find a project's lead developer heroically also playing the support role.
+That often works, but is sometimes an indication that the project overly depends on one person who might move on or burn out.

 ## Internal Capacity Assessment

 An important part of any DPG evaluation is assessing your own